Baptism – Where We Have Been Forgetful

 At your baptism racism should have died.
 It was Martin Luther King Jr. who said that 11:00 on Sundays was the most racist time of the week.
 Unfortunately, he was and still is right.
 I have been in churches that preached hard on baptism and were racist to the core.
 Their lives denied baptism.

 I am grateful that we are ethnically mixed congregation.
 But just because we have black, hispanic, and white people worshiping in the same building doesn’t mean that we all believe that we are equal.
-If you are a Baptized person then the color of your skin, the clothes you wear, or whether you call it a coke or a soda, or a pop, doesn’t matter because we are all equal in God’s eyes.
+If you are a baptized Child of God, then the color of your skin, the clothes you wear, or whether you call it a coke or a soda, or a pop, doesn’t matter because we are all equal in God’s eyes.
 We committed the same sins and needed the same sacrifice for that sin.

-Finally, we need to remember is: I experience life in a new family.
+Finally, we need to remember: I experience life in a new family.

 We read in verses 12- 14 Therefore, as God's chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.
 Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity

 We were born at our baptism into a new family.
-Our Baptism is that mile marker that reminds us of that birth.
 Someone lied to us when they said that religion is a private affair.
 Baptism is where God added you to His family, and families live life together.
 We have taken the teaching that we are supposed to know God intimately and changed it to say, I don’t need the church.

 Paul did not teach or believe that you could love God, be lead by the Holy Spirit, and say I don’t want the church.
-But we believe and teach that our spiritual journey is some weird kind of quest that we have to take all by ourselves.
-Paul says at your baptism you were born into this family.
+But sometimes we believe and teach that our spiritual journey is some weird kind of quest that we have to take all by ourselves.
+Paul says at your baptism you were born into His family.
 At the moment of your baptism you didn’t join anything; you were added to the family.
-We need to live that way.
+Live that way.

 Paul gives us a second list, this time it’s a list of things that we need to put on: compassion, kindness, humility, quiet strength, discipline, even tempered, content with second place, quick to forgive an offense, forgive as quickly and completely as the Father forgave you.
 And regardless of what else you put on, wear love.
 It’s your basic all-purpose garment.
 Never be without it.

-Did you notice that you can only obey this list in the midst of relationships?
+Have you ever stopped to notice you can only obey this list in the midst of relationships?
 How can you show compassion to people if you are not around them?
 How can you be kind if you don’t know them?
 How can you forgive if there are no dealings to forgive?

 Paul is teaching that we can only follow God’s will in the middle of fellowship.
 You are not going to get fellowship coming to this building for an hour on Sunday morning, staring at the back of someone’s head.
 You must form relationships.

 The problem is that we are prone to forget.
 And when we forget we go back to the way of life before our baptisms and give up our freedoms.